openclimatefix/uk-pv-forecast-blend/readme.md

 - Note we only blend forecasts if they are made within 6 hours.
 If all forecasts are older than this, then all forecasts are used.
 - The probabilistic forecasts are now blended using the same method as the expected value
-- We current intial take `Pvnet`, then blend it with `PVnet DA`. `PVnet ECMWF` is used as a back up, and final `National-xg` is a final backup.
+- We current take `Pvnet`, then blend it with `PVnet DA`. `PVnet ECMWF` is used as a backup, and final `National-xg` is a final backup.

 ```mermaid
   graph TD;